ucsc/site-status/fire/index.md

 * Biomedical Building
 * Communications Building
 * Cowell College Dining Facility (not open for in-person dining, only meal preparation for the county and evacuees)
+* College 9/10 Dining (specific information on dining services and hours will be shared by campus dining)
+* Crown Dining (specific information on dining services and hours will be shared by campus dining)
 * Early Education Services
 * Employee housing communities at Laureate Court, Hagar Court, Ranch View Terrace, Hagar Meadow, and Cardiff Terrace
 * Engineering 2